 Defending the Gulf With Nature

-Learn how TNC and the U.S. Air Force are partnering to address climate impacts at Tyndall Air Force Base in the Florida Panhandle
+TNC and the U.S. Air Force team up to fund nature-based solutions to coastal risk at Tyndall Air Force Base.

-Today, however, the reconstruction efforts are well underway, with coastal resilience through nature-based solutions in mind and a partnership with TNC facilitating their execution.
+Today, however, the reconstruction efforts continue with nature-based solutions to enhance coastal resilience as top of mind.
+A partnership with The Nature Conservancy is facilitating their execution.

-“The plan is for Tyndall to be ‘the installation of the future,’" says Jeff DeQuattro, TNC’S Director of Restoration in the Gulf of Mexico.
-DeQuattro, along with partners at the base and across TNC, is leading the efforts to buffer Tyndall against sea level rise and future storms.
-Last year, TNC received a $4.8 million Department of Defense (DoD) grant for data collection, modeling, engineering and permitting for four coastal resilience projects—just the first phase of a long-term, large-scale $22 million project that will build Tyndall back as a nationwide model for how military bases, and coastal communities at large, can meet climate change and the resulting storms and sea level rise.
+“The plan is for Tyndall to be 'the installation of the future,'" says Jeff DeQuattro, TNC’S director of restoration in the Gulf.
+Working with partners at the base and across TNC, DeQuattro is leading the efforts to buffer Tyndall against sea level rise and future storms.

 By the Numbers